Side Effects ✮✮✮1/2

 by Glenn Lovell

 Talk about getting your money’s worth.
-Steven Soderbergh’s new film “Side Effects” is three terrific films in one ‒ a disquieting psychological case study, a timely exposé of our narcotized, pill-popping society, and a trippy conspiracy thriller along the lines of a couple of Michael Crichton bestsellers.
+Steven Soderbergh’s “Side Effects” is three terrific films in one ‒ a disquieting psychological case study, a timely exposé of our narcotized, pill-popping society, and a trippy conspiracy thriller along the lines of a couple of Michael Crichton bestsellers.

 And darned if this genre-blending concoction doesn’t deliver on each level.
 I’d go further; it’s Soderbergh’s most assured work since “Traffic.”
 I found it fascinating and unnerving in a sober, understated way, which in the end made it all the more effective.